pkalivas/radiate/docs/source/fitness.md

 !!! note ":fontawesome-brands-python: Python `numba`"

-    For python, In come cases (primarily if you are decoding to a `np.array`) it is possible to compile your fitness function down to native C using [numba](https://numba.pydata.org).
+    For python, In some cases it is possible to compile your fitness function down to machine code using [numba](https://numba.pydata.org).
     In most cases with this, this will result in your engine running as fast or almost as fast as rust.
 Check the examples page for an example using this method.

 === ":fontawesome-brands-python: Python"